-36. The General Committee brings to the attention of the General Assembly that, pursuant to resolution 57/301, the general debate of the seventy-sixth session will begin at 9 a.m. on Tuesday, 21 September 2021, and will continue on Wednesday, Thursday and Friday, 22-24 September, and on Monday, 27 September.
-The General Committee recommends that the general debate also continue on Saturday, 25 September, in order to maximize the number of speakers during that week.
-The Committee brings to the attention of the Assembly that, pursuant to resolution 75/320, the meetings for the general debate on Wednesday, 22 September will be held from 11 a.m. to 2.45 p.m. and from 3 to 6 p.m. and from 7 to 9 p.m., and that that arrangement does not constitute a precedent.
-The Committee also brings to the attention of the Assembly that the list of speakers for each day shall be completed and that no speakers will be transferred to the next day, notwithstanding the implications for hours of work.
-Furthermore, there shall be no time limits for statements in the general debate, but the Assembly will indicate a voluntary guideline of up to 15 minutes for each statement.

-37. The General Committee further brings to the attention of the General Assembly that, pursuant to paragraph 7 of the annex to resolution 58/126, the theme "Building resilience through hope - to recover from COVID-19, rebuild sustainably, respond to the needs of the planet, respect the rights of people and revitalize the United Nations" has been proposed for the general debate at the seventy-sixth session.

-38. The General Committee brings to the attention of the General Assembly that, pursuant to paragraphs 4 and 10 of resolution 51/241 and as at previous sessions, the Secretary-General wishes to make a brief presentation of his annual report4 as the first item in the morning prior to the opening of the general debate on Tuesday, 21 September 2021.

-39. The General Committee draws the attention of the General Assembly to paragraph 15 of resolution 72/313, in which the Assembly recommended that, unless decided otherwise, no other agenda items should be opened during the dates allocated for the general debate.
+37. The General Committee may wish to bring to the attention of the General Assembly that, pursuant to resolution 57/301, the general debate of the seventy-sixth session will begin at 9 a.m. on Tuesday, 21 September 2021, and will continue on Wednesday, Thursday and Friday, 22-24 September, and on Monday, 27 September.
+The Secretary-General recommends that the general debate also continue on Saturday,

+- 25 September, in order to maximize the number of speakers during that week.
+The Committee may also wish to bring to the attention of the Assembly that, pursuant to resolution 75/320, the meetings for the general debate on Wednesday, 22 September will be held from 11 a.m. to 2.45 p.m. and from 3 to 6 p.m. and from 7 to 9 p.m., and that that arrangement does not constitute a precedent.
+The Committee may further wish to bring to the attention of the Assembly that the list of speakers for each day shall be completed and that no speakers will be transferred to the next day, notwithstanding the implications for hours of work.
+Furthermore, there shall be no time limits for statements in the general debate, but the Assembly will indicate a voluntary guideline of up to 15 minutes for each statement. - 38.
+The General Committee may also wish to bring to the attention of the General Assembly that, pursuant to paragraph 7 of the annex to resolution 58/126, the theme "Building resilience through hope to recover from COVID-19, rebuild sustainably, respond to the needs of the planet, respect the rights of people, and revitalize the United Nations" has been proposed for the general debate at the seventy-sixth session. - 39.
+The General Committee may further wish to bring to the attention of the General Assembly that, pursuant to paragraphs 4 and 10 of resolution 51/241 and as at previous sessions, the Secretary-General wishes to make a brief presentation of his annual report5 as the first item in the morning prior to the opening of the general debate on Tuesday, 21 September 2021. - 40.
+The General Committee may wish to draw the attention of the General Assembly to paragraph 15 of resolution 72/313, in which the Assembly recommended that, unless decided otherwise, no other agenda items should be opened during the dates allocated for the general debate.